jayemerson/big.char/README.md

 padded with NAs, consuming (and wasting) space, but this is unavoidable given the use of memory-mapped files.

+## NOTE: under development!

+This package is very much under development.
+The basic functionality seems fairly solid.
+Not all usage errors may be trapped in a friendly way.
+For example, if a `big.char` vector, `x` has length 5, then `x[6]` generates an error (this would not be the case with a regular vector of strings).

+Known issues to be resolved:
+- index recycling
+- indices out of bounds

 ## Getting Started

 The next to last command triggers a warning because the string